tuupola/php-docker-k8s/caddy-apache/README.md

 $ docker compose up
 ```

 Or as a docker stack which is a more production like setup.
-The stack has instances of PHP 8.1 as an Apache module load balanced by the swarm routing mesh.
+The stack has instances of PHP 8.1 as an Apache module load balanced by Caddy.
 Single MariaDB instance also in the swarm.

 ```
 $ docker compose build